 Symptoms of Earwax Blockage

 Earaches, a feeling of fullness in the ear, hearing loss and ringing in the ear (tinnitus) are all common signs of earwax blockage.
 If the earwax is not removed an infection can develop.
 This would include severe pain in the ear that does not subside and a fever.
 If you are experiencing any of these symptoms, you should talk to your ENT doctor, as these may also be signs of a more serious condition.

 How Does an ENT Treat an Earwax Block?

 In order to diagnose a buildup of earwax, your doctor will need to look in your ear with a special magnifying instrument called an otoscope.
-Once diagnosed, your doctor can remove the wax buildup with a small curved instrument called a curet or through a suction.
+Once diagnosed, your doctor can remove the wax buildup a few ways: with a small curved instrument called a curet, through suction.
 If this continues to be a problem, wax-removal medications may be recommended.